 Dr Jitendra Jagtap

-Qualification: MBBS, MS (General Surgery), DNB (Genitourinary Surgery), Fellowship in EndoUrology, Laparoscopy & Robotic surgery, Endourological Society, USABook an appointment
+Qualification: MBBS, MS, DNB, Fellowship in EndoUrology, Laparoscopy & Robotic surgery, Endourological Society, USA

-Dr Jitendra Jagtap is a Consultant Urologist with over 14 years of professional experience and is currently associated with Global Hospitals, Mumbai as Consultant Urologist.
+Dr Jitendra Jagtap is a Consultant with over 14 years of professional experience and is currently associated with Global Hospitals, Mumbai as Consultant.
 Along with his MBBS, MS, and DNB degrees, he also has a fellowship in Endourology, Laparoscopy & Robotics from Endourological Society, USA, to his credit.

 Dr Jagtap has had a remarkable academic record.
 His research work has been commendable due to which most of his work has been published in various esteemed national and international medical journals.
 He has over 20 publications in international peer-reviewed journals and has co-authored a few book chapters as well.